NeverMorewd/Lemon.ModuleNavigation/README.md

 # Lemon.Toolkit

+Introduction
+##### Lemon.ToolKit
+An toolkits collection client based on Avaloniaui.
+Up to now, It contains:
+- File Inspector (ongoing)
+- File Comparer (ongoing)
+##### Lemon.Extensions.SlimModular:
-a experimental lightweight modular framework based on MSDI for Avaloniaui and Wpf
+An experimental lightweight modular/navigation framework based on MSDI for Avaloniaui and Wpf